 John Oxley Cottage

-The Visitor Information Centre was opened in 1989 after the cottage, and its surrounding curtilage was purchased by Camden Council in 1988 and added to Curry Reserve.
+The Visitor Information Centre was opened in 1989 after the cottage and its surrounding curtilage were purchased by Camden Council in 1988 and added to Curry Reserve.
 The cottage was originally owned by the Curry family and had been occupied until the late 1970s, then became derelict.

-The four-room cottage had a shingle roof that was later covered in corrugated iron.
-There were several outbuildings including a bathroom and toilet, alongside a well.
+The four-room cottage had a shingle roof later covered in corrugated iron.
+Several outbuildings, including a bathroom and toilet, alongside a well.

-Curry Reserve is named after early settler Patrick Curry who was the Camden waterman in the 1840s.
-He delivered water he drew from the Nepean River to townsfolk for 2/- a load that he transported in a wooden barrel on a horse-drawn cart.
+Curry Reserve is named after early settler Patrick Curry, the Camden waterman in the 1840s.
+He delivered water he drew from the Nepean River to the townsfolk for 2/- a load he transported in a wooden barrel on a horse-drawn cart.

 John Oxley is remembered in lots of places

-There is Oxley Street in the Camden Town Centre which was named after Oxley at the foundation of the Camden township in 1840.
+Oxley Street in the Camden Town Centre was named after Oxley at the foundation of the Camden township in 1840.

 There are more monuments to the 1824 landing of John Oxley and his discovery of freshwater at North Quay and Milton in the Brisbane area.

-An anchor commemorates the route taken by John Oxley in his exploration of New South Wales in 1818 and marks the spot where Oxley crossed the Peel River in 1818 outside Tamworth.
+An anchor commemorates John Oxley’s route in his exploration of New South Wales in 1818 and marks where Oxley crossed the Peel River in 1818 outside Tamworth.
 In 2017 the anchor was targeted as a symbol of settler colonialism and the European invasion of the lands of the Wiradjuri people.
 The anchor was obtained from the Australian Commonwealth Naval Department and came off the British survey ship HMS Sealark.

-A monument, the anchor from the HMS Ford from British naval authorities, was erected at Harrington NSW in honor of explorer John Oxley who explored the area from Bathurst to Port Macquarie.
-Oxley and his 15 men crossed the Manning River on 22 October 1818 having stayed here from 19 October in the lands of the Biripi people.
+A monument, the anchor from the HMS Ford from British naval authorities, was erected at Harrington NSW in honour of explorer John Oxley who explored the area from Bathurst to Port Macquarie.
+Oxley and his 15 men crossed the Manning River on 22 October 1818, having stayed here from 19 October in the lands of the Biripi people.

-There is John Oxley Park in Wellington NSW on the Macquarie River on the land of the Wiradjuri people.
-Wellington was named by the explorer John Oxley who, according to the popular story, unable to cross the Lachlan River because of dense reeds, climbed Mount Arthur in 1817 and named the entire landscape below him Wellington Valley, after the Duke of Wellington who, only two years earlier, had defeated Napoleon at Waterloo.
+There is John Oxley Park in Wellington, NSW, on the Macquarie River on the land of the Wiradjuri people.
+Wellington was named after the explorer John Oxley who, according to the popular story, could not cross the Lachlan River because of dense reeds.
+He climbed Mount Arthur in 1817 and named the entire landscape below him Wellington Valley after the Duke of Wellington, who, only two years earlier, had defeated Napoleon at Waterloo.

 The Oxley Historical Museum is housed in the old Bank of New South Wales, on the corner of Warne and Percy Streets, in a glorious 1883 Victorian-era two-story brick building designed by architect J. J. Hilly.
-Wellington’s Oxley anchor memorial is today found in the grounds of the Wellington Public School.
+Today, Wellington’s Oxley anchor memorial is found on the grounds of the Wellington Public School.

 Comments are closed.